Dhanam-patel/Python_practice_MiniProjects/README.md

 # Python Mini Projects Collection 🐍

+> **Note:** For projects that require a file or directory path (such as file organizers or text/file processors), you will need to set the appropriate path yourself within the code before running the project.

 This repository contains a collection of Python mini-projects designed to help learn and practice various Python programming concepts.
 Each project focuses on different aspects of Python programming and demonstrates practical applications of programming concepts.